 Surprise your child

-Take them out for ice cream after school.
-Leave a little love letter in their lunch bag.
+Take her out for ice cream after school.
+Leave a little love letter in his lunch bag.
 Check out a cool new book at the library for the two of you to read that evening.
 Have an impromptu picnic in the park complete with their favorite snacks and outdoor toys.
-Brighten their day up a bit with a surprise gesture, they will love you more for it.
-And, it’s often those one-of-a-kind days that stick out in your childhood memories.
+Brighten the kiddo’s day up a bit with a surprise gesture, she will love you more for it.

 Compliment your child

 Let him how well he did at picking up their toys and school papers from his bedroom floor.
 Tell her what a beautiful job she did on frosting the birthday cupcakes for the fundraiser.
 Compliment your child, especially in front of other friends and family, not only are you helping your child feel loved and appreciated, your building up… yes…their self-confidence!